HorizonsMind logo

 Autism Spectrum Disorder (ASD) poses unique challenges for individuals, particularly in the realm of sensory processing.
 Understanding and effectively addressing sensory sensitivities are crucial for caregivers, educators, and therapists to provide optimal support for autistic children.
 In this comprehensive guide, as we delve into the intricate world of sensory challenges and preferences in autistic children, offering essential insights and practical strategies for navigating this vital aspect of their well-being.

-Sensory Processing 101: An Introduction to Sensory Challenges and Preferences
+Sensory Processing 101: Understanding Sensory Challenges

 Sensory processing refers to how the nervous system receives and reacts to sensory information from the environment.
 Autistic children often experience either hyper-reactivity or hypo-reactivity to sensory stimuli, impacting their perception and responses to sensory input.